In their own words

 PLU’s 2016 Peace Scholars Ariel Wood, left, and Theo Hofrenning.

-Ariel Wood is a senior studying French, Global Studies, and Economics.
-She currently works as a residential assistant, writing consultant, and student researcher at PLU.
+Ariel Wood studied French, Global Studies, and Economics.
 Through the Peace Scholar program, Ariel studied Scandinavian government and conducted individualized research with the Roma population of Oslo.
 In the future she hopes to work for a development organization involved in issues of reproductive rights and maternal healthcare.

 2015 Peace Scholars